Errol Spence Jr.: Car crash

 Spence was involved in a single-vehicle accident at 2:53 AM on October 10, 2019, in his hometown of Dallas, Texas, and was hospitalized in the intensive care unit.
 According to Dallas police, Spence's Ferrari 488 Spider was "traveling at a high rate of speed" and then "veered left over the center median onto the southbound lanes and flipped multiple times, ejecting the driver, who was not wearing a seatbelt."
 Spence sustained facial lacerations, but no broken bones.
 Earlier in the night, he had been drinking alcohol.
 He was released from the hospital six days later and was charged with a DWI, a class-B misdemeanor by the Dallas Police Department.
 Spence posted on Instagram "No broken bones I'm a savage!!" but deleted this post after receiving backlash, as fans stated he was lucky to be alive and noted that he could have seriously hurt others due to his drunk driving.
 Spence avoided jail time and received probation.

 Other vehicular incidents

-On January 2020, just three months after his October car crash, Spence was involved in another car accident.
-Spence told Kate Abdo in an interview on April 2022 that he was in his G-Wagon when another car crashed into him from behind.
+In January 2020, just three months after his October car crash, Spence was involved in another car accident.
+Spence told Kate Abdo in an interview in April 2022 that he was in his G-Wagon when another car crashed into him from behind.
 He was subsequently dropped by his insurance company.

-On December 2022 Spence was involved in another car accident when a 14-year old stole his parents' car and while running a red light crashed head on into Spence's vehicle.
+In December 2022 Spence was involved in another car accident when a 14-year old stole his parents' car and while running a red light crashed head on into Spence's vehicle.
 Although Spence's car was damaged both parties walked away from the accident relatively unscathed, with Spence complaining only of a leg injury.